My Work

 Proposed Fire Escape routes

-Twinmotion Rednder of Proposed Spaces
+Twinmotion Render of Proposed Spaces

 Energy Analysis